 I am developing models of the evolution of Earth and terrestrial planets.
-I am currently involved in several research projects: (1) Investigating the evolution of Earth's core through direct numerical simulation of 3D magnetohydrodynamic dynamo models coupled to evolving boundary conditions derived from mantle, inner core, and rotation rate histories, and comparing these models to paleomagnetic measurements; (2) Exploring the influences of mantle melting, internal heating, and tidal dissipation on the thermal, magnetic, and orbital evolution of Earth, Venus, and other terrestrial planets; (3) Development of Earth system box models to explore the first-order interactions between interiors, atmospheres, and magnetic fields over geological time scales, and their implications for habitability.
+Some research projects include: (1) Investigating the evolution of Earth's core through direct numerical simulation of 3D magnetohydrodynamic dynamo models coupled to evolving boundary conditions derived from mantle, inner core, and rotation rate histories, and comparing these models to paleomagnetic measurements; (2) Exploring the influences of mantle melting, internal heating, and tidal dissipation on the thermal, magnetic, and orbital evolution of Earth, Venus, and other terrestrial planets; (3) Development of Earth system box models to explore the first-order interactions between interiors, atmospheres, and magnetic fields over geological time scales, and their implications for habitability.

 - Thermal Evolution of Earth (mantle and core cooling, magnetic field history, carbon cycling, 1D climate modelling, Earth-Venus dichotomy)